lost-theory/python-live/lpl_02_useful_stdlib_modules.md

 ## Working with the filesystem (`os`, `os.path`, `glob`)

 In the `subprocess` section above we saw how to run the `ls` command to get a directory listing.
-We don't need to call out to the shell in order to do this, Python has functionality to read directories and file and much more.
+We don't need to call out to the shell in order to do this, Python has functionality to operate on files and directories.
 Many of these are in the `os` module.
-First, getting a directory listing:
+Here's how to get a directory listing:

 ```python
 >>> os.listdir("ex3")